MAGA influencer Scott Presler knows Bucks County is key to a Trump win. He’ll be back with two far-right figures Sunday.

 MAGA influencer Scott Presler is laser-focused on flipping Pennsylvania red, including purple Bucks County.

-Presler, a Virginia native whose activism focuses on mobilizing the Republican vote mainly through his organization Early Vote Action, has registered people in Bucks while wearing a Pennsylvania for Trump shirt and donned an Eagles jersey while being interviewed by Dom Giordano, a conservative Philly talk show host.
+Presler, a Virginia native whose activism focuses on mobilizing the Republican vote mainly through his organization Early Vote Action, has registered people in Bucks while wearing a Pennsylvania for Trump shirt and donned an Eagles jersey while being interviewed by Dom Giordano, a conservative Philly talk-show host.

 All three individuals have a history of spreading baseless conspiracy theories.
-In September, Pool and other conservative commentators contended they were victims of a Russian disinformation campaign after the Justice Department charged that a U.S. content creation company they were associated with never disclosed its ties to the Russian government.
+In September, Pool and other conservative commentators contended they were victims of a Russian disinformation campaign after the Justice Department charged that a U.S. content-creation company they were associated with never disclosed its ties to the Russian government.

 Posobiec is best known for spreading a far-right conspiracy theory called “Pizzagate,” an outlandish and baseless claim that Democrats were running a satanic child abuse ring out of a Washington pizza parlor.
-In September, after lambasting Philadelphia’s elections to a group of Michigan campaign volunteers, he said “it doesn’t matter who votes.
+In September, after lambasting Philadelphia’s elections to a group of Michigan campaign volunteers, he said that “it doesn’t matter who votes.
 It matters who counts the votes.”

-And Presler peddled disinformation surrounding the 2020 election and he’s been doing the same in the lead-up to the 2024 election.
-Back in 2017, he attracted attention for organizing “March Against Sharia - March for Human Rights” rallies across the United States while employed by ACT For America, which the Southern Poverty Law Center has called an anti-Muslim group.
+And Presler peddled disinformation surrounding the 2020 election and has been doing the same in the lead-up to the 2024 election.
+Back in 2017, he attracted attention for organizing “March Against Sharia — March for Human Rights” rallies across the United States while employed by ACT For America, which the Southern Poverty Law Center has called an anti-Muslim group.

-Presler, a 36-year-old who co-founded Gays for Trump, has been deemed a “valuable voice” by the RNC, but was ultimately not hired for a job with the party, NBC News reported in March.
-Lara Trump, RNC co-chair and the former president’s daughter-in-law, had wanted to hire him.
+Presler, a 36-year-old who cofounded Gays for Trump, has been deemed a “valuable voice” by the RNC, but was ultimately not hired for a job with the party, NBC News reported in March.
+Lara Trump, RNC cochair and the former president’s daughter-in-law, had wanted to hire him.

-In a statement to the Inquirer this week, she said “Scott Presler has shown what a single individual can accomplish when it comes to activating voters across the country.
+In a statement to The Inquirer this week, she said: “Scott Presler has shown what a single individual can accomplish when it comes to activating voters across the country.
 I look forward to having his support as both of our organizations share the same goal of getting our friends and neighbors out to vote in this crucial election.”

 Presler did not respond to repeated requests for an interview for this article.